 The human body is impressive.
 There is no better display of this than elite athletes dominating year after year in world-class competitions, or dancers performing in a beautiful ballet like Swan Lake or Cirque Du Soleil.
 Some of these people are so flexible, it seems like they’re made of rubber.

 Meanwhile, other people can’t extend their legs and touch the tips of their toes.
 Why are some people so limber while others can barely stretch a couple of inches?

 What Is Flexibility?

 Flexibility refers to a person’s range of motion involving the joints and muscles.
 It’s essential to carry out daily activities, such as getting out of bed, walking, and bending down to tie your shoes.
-The more a person moves, the greater is his or her flexibility.
+The more a person moves, the greater their flexibility.
 By the same token, a sedentary lifestyle often results in diminished flexibility.

 Why Are Some People More Flexible Than Others?

 There are many factors that influence one’s flexibility.
 Among them are the following: